 There are several factors based on which you can distinguish between a dive watch and dive computer.
 The differences lie in legibility, visibility, durability, and technology.
 Allow me to walk you through each of the parameters.

-Dive watches and dive computers are both legible for professionals and adventure seekers underwater.
-However, dive computers hold the upper hand when it comes to performance because of their digital mode.
+Dive watches and computers are both legible for professionals and adventure seekers underwater.
+However, diving computers hold the upper hand when it comes to performance because of their digital mode.

 The traditional and trusted dive watches are, of course, good to go with typical water resistance of 600 to 1,000 feet (200 to 300 meters) for scuba diving.
 Dive computers are optimized to perform the same or more with all its other digital features.